 Scheduling Metaflow Flows

-It is not easy to use cron as a production scheduler.
-What if the instance running cron fails?
-If the scheduled command fails, how do I know it has failed?
+What if the server running cron fails?
+If the scheduled command fails, how do you know it has failed?
 How do you see its error logs?
-Does my cron instance have enough capacity to handle another command?
-And most importantly, how do I orchestrate schedules of multiple commands so that their mutual dependencies are handled correctly?
+Does the Cron server have enough capacity to handle another command?
+And most importantly, how should you orchestrate schedules of multiple commands so that their mutual dependencies are handled correctly?

 Learn more about how to deploy your Metaflow flows to these orchestrators in the following subsections: